kgajewska/LinearModels/MIMUW_2015/Project2/readme.md

 Criteria:

 *	Which treatments are selected as important?
-*	How effects of these treatments are presented?
+*	How the effects of these treatments are presented?
 *	Do you choose right tests for the task?